-Perhaps they do make a bit of money, but I suspect most of them simply scrape by.
-Maybe what money they do make is squandered on alcohol or drugs - but in the end, what does that matter?
-What a thing to have to do... no work, no family support, no easy way to access government support.
-They are not simply humble, but they are humiliated.
+There are stories, quite possibly urban legends, about how some beggars make a fortune, and perhaps a few of them do make a bit of money, but I suspect most of them simply scrape by.
+Maybe what money they do make is squandered on alcohol or drugs, which is certainly what my parents told me when I was growing up.
+But what a thing to have to do... no work, no family support, no easy way to access government support.
+You have to ask strangers for money.

 The need for people to beg to survive is not new.
-Jesus said "For you always have the poor with you" (Mark 14:7) and certainly we read about people who are begging in many accounts in the gospels.
-Nowadays we have the Exodus Foundation, the Salvation Army, the St Vincent de Paul society and so on, we have aged and disability pensions and a raft of other government services, but back in Jesus' time, if you couldn't support yourself, and your family couldn't support you, then you were reduced to begging.
-Things were tough.
+Jesus said, "For you always have the poor with you" (Mark 14:7) and certainly we read about many people who are begging in the gospels.
+In Judea in the first century, and in most of the world for most of history, begging has been the only way for many people to survive - there were no charities and no pensions.